 Two hundred and seventy-six shipwrecked people reached the shores of a Mediterranean island after two weeks adrift.
 They were soaking wet, exhausted and terrified.
 They had experienced their powerlessness before the forces of nature and had a near brush with death.
-Among them was a prisoner on his way to Rome where he would be subjected to the judgment of the emperor.
+Among them was a prisoner on his way to Rome, to be subjected to the judgment of the emperor.

-This isn't one of today's news stories.
+Yes, because this news isn't one of today's news stories.
 It happened to St Paul the apostle, who was being taken to Rome to crown his mission as an evangelizer through the witness of martyrdom.

 He was sustained by his unshakable faith in Providence.
-Despite being a prisoner himself, he managed to support and encourage all his companions who were also involved in this misfortune until they ran aground on a beach in Malta.
+Despite being a prisoner, he managed to encourage all his companions in misfortune, until they ran aground on a beach in Malta.

-They were welcomed by the people of the island who lit a big fire so that they could gather round it and warm up.
+They were welcomed by the people of the island, who lit a big fire so that they could gather round it and warm up.
 The islanders then looked after them during the winter for about three months, after which they gave them all they needed to continue their journey safely.

-They showed us unusual kindness.
+"They showed us unusual kindness."

-Paul and the others involved in the shipwreck experienced warm and practical kindness from people who had not yet received the light of the Gospel.
-The reception they received was not rushed and impersonal but was genuinely helpful to the visitors and showed no cultural, religious or social prejudice.
-This can only happen through the involvement of all members of a whole community.
+Paul and the others involved in the shipwreck experienced the warm and concrete human kindness of people who had not yet received the light of the Gospel.
+The reception they received was not rushed and impersonal but one that was genuinely helpful to the newcomers, without any cultural, religious or social prejudices.
+This can only be done through personal involvement and the involvement of the whole community.

-The capacity to accept others is part of every person's DNA because we all bear within us the the image of the merciful Father.
-This is the case for Christians and those who do not follow the Christian faith.
-It is a law written in the human heart, which the Word of God has brought to light and developed, from the time of Abraham1, right up to Jesus' striking revelation, "I was a stranger and you welcomed me."2
+The capacity to accept others is part of every person's DNA, as someone who bears within them the image of the merciful Father.
+This is the case even when Christian faith is not yet alight in them or has faded away.
+It is a law written in the human heart, which the Word of God has brought to light and developed, from the time of Abraham, right up to Jesus' striking revelation: "I was a stranger and you welcomed me".

-The Lord himself gives us strength through his grace, so that our fragile will can reach the fullness of Christian love.
+The Lord himself gives us strength through his grace, so that our will, which is fragile, can reach the fullness of Christian love.